openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 In this example the `vp_token` contains only the disclosures for the claims specified in the `presentation_submission`, along with a Key Binding JWT.

-Note: The Key Binding JWT `nonce` claim contains the value of the `nonce` from the presentation request, and the `aud` claim contains the Client Identifier of the Verifier.
+Note: The Key Binding JWT `nonce` claim contains the value of the `nonce` from the authorization request, and the `aud` claim contains the Client Identifier of the Verifier.

 ## Combining this specification with SIOPv2